Introduction

 To avoid doubt, a disability that is otherwise covered by this definition includes behaviour that is a symptom or manifestation of the disability.

-Employees with disability are valued members of the departments workforce and often do not require any workplace adjustments, but if they do the department will provide adjustments whenever it is needed, possible and reasonable to do so.
+Staff with disability may not require any workplace adjustments, but if they do, the department will provide adjustments whenever it is needed, possible and reasonable to do so.
 When adjustments are needed, the process of identifying the adjustments required and gaining approval for these where reasonable, should be straightforward.
+This process is detailed further in the Implementing workplace adjustments section.

-All employees and principals/managers should be aware of their rights and responsibilities to ensure that employees have what they need to work safely, effectively and comply with legislation and department policy.
+All staff members and principals/managers should be aware of their rights and responsibilities to ensure that staff have what they need to work safely, effectively and comply with legislation and department policy.